OncoSec Medical (NASDAQ:ONCS) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of OncoSec Medical (NASDAQ:ONCS – Get Rating) in a research note released on Tuesday morning.
-The firm issued a sell rating on the biotechnology company’s stock.
+StockNews.com began coverage on shares of OncoSec Medical (NASDAQ:ONCS – Get Rating) in a note issued to investors on Wednesday.
+The firm set a “sell” rating on the biotechnology company’s stock.

-OncoSec Medical (NASDAQ:ONCS – Get Rating) last issued its quarterly earnings results on Tuesday, December 14th.
-The biotechnology company reported ($0.25) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.37) by $0.12.
-On average, sell-side analysts expect that OncoSec Medical will post -0.58 earnings per share for the current year.
+OncoSec Medical (NASDAQ:ONCS – Get Rating) last released its quarterly earnings data on Tuesday, December 14th.
+The biotechnology company reported ($0.25) EPS for the quarter, topping the consensus estimate of ($0.37) by $0.12.
+As a group, research analysts forecast that OncoSec Medical will post -0.58 earnings per share for the current fiscal year.

 OncoSec Medical, Inc is a biotechnology company focused on designing, developing and commercializing therapies and proprietary medical approaches to stimulate and to guide an anti-tumor immune response for the treatment of cancer.
 Its lead product candidate, ImmunoPulse IL-12, uses an electroporation device, with the aim of reversing the immunosuppressive microenvironment in the treated tumor.